 In December 2007 the building which houses the library was named in honor of Charlotte P. Kessler in recognition of a significant gift to the library and for her outstanding, long-time service to the Columbus Metropolitan Library.

 These Leadership Academy sessions are geared to young professionals and some toward the executive level or business owner professional.
 With a wide range of timely and up-to-date topics, this is a great way to learn new skills to improve your organization and yourself while keeping a competitive edge in today’s business world.
-Sessions include Leadership from Any Seat, Innovation as Competitive Advantage, Managing Your Career, The Leadership Contract, Personal Branding and StrengthsFinder.
+Past sessions included Leadership from Any Seat, Innovation as Competitive Advantage, Managing Your Career, The Leadership Contract, Personal Branding, StrengthsFinder and the R Factor Series.